openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 }
 ```

-`@CallingConv` can only modify `foreign` blocks, individual `foreign` functions, and top-level `CFunc` functions.
-When modifying a `foreign` block, each function within the block is implicitly given the same `@CallingConv` modifier.
+`@CallingConv` can only modify `foreign` blocks, individual `foreign` functions, or top-level `CFunc` functions.
+When applied to a `foreign` block, it applies to all functions within.

 ## Type Mapping

 ### Basic Types

-Cangjie and C support mappings for basic data types.
-The general principles are:
+Cangjie and C support basic type mapping with these principles:

-1. Cangjie types do not include reference types pointing to managed memory.
+1. Cangjie types do not include references to managed memory.
-2. Cangjie types and C types have the same memory layout.
+2. Cangjie and C types share the same memory layout.

-For example, some basic type mappings are:
+Basic type mappings:

 | Cangjie Type |   C Type   |    Size (byte)     |
 |:------------:|:----------:|:------------------:|